tariqsheikhsw/GoogleCloudArchitectLabs/README.md

 LAB14 : GSP305 : Scale Out and Update a Containerized Application on a Kubernetes Cluster: Challenge Lab
 LAB15 : GSP304 : Build and Deploy a Docker Image to a Kubernetes Cluster: Challenge Lab
 LAB16 : GSP062 : Building a High-throughput VPN
+LAB17 : GSP1075 : Using BigQuery Omni with AWS